kaganjd/sealion/README.md

 Start server:

-3. `python3 main.py` starts a server on port 8080
+3. `python main.py` starts a server on port 8080

+## Client

+Uses Javascript, webpack

+- `npm install` installs dependencies
+- `npm run build` creates `dist/main.js`

+## Use

+There's a sample p5.js project with `main.js` included.
+To view the sample project:

+- in one Terminal window, go to the `p5.packets-server` directory, follow the server setup steps, and start the server
+- in another Terminal window, go to the `p5.packets-client` directory and run `npm run build` to create `dist/main.js`
+- open `index.html` in your browser
+- open devtools so you can see the console